 DIEP flap surgery is a breast reconstruction method that gives the patient a more natural look and feeling.
-An added bonus is that the patient gets a free “tummy tuck” in the process.
+An added bonus is that the patient gets a “tummy tuck” in the process.

 Many candidates have questions about what qualifies them for the DIEP Flap procedure.
 One of the most common concerns relates to previous abdominal surgeries, especially cesarean section birth, or C Section.
 Usually, one or two C Sections will not impact DIEP Flap.
 In fact, a plastic surgeon can take the donor tissue off of the top of the abdominal muscles so it will not disturb anything else.
 Below are a couple of things you should consider before DIEP flap.